TomerMe2/BloodShotLearning/README.md

 ## Datasets
-The dataset that we can fully use is [A Single-cell Morphological Dataset of Leukocytes from AML Patients and Non-malignant Controls” (AML for short)](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=61080958). <br/>
+The dataset that we can fully use is [A Single-cell Morphological Dataset of Leukocytes from AML Patients and Non-malignant Controls](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=61080958).
+(AML for short)<br/>
-The dataset that we will have an access only to few images from its train dataset is [ALL Challenge dataset of ISBI 2019" (ALL challenge for short)](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=52758223)
+The dataset that we will have an access only to few images from its train dataset is [ALL Challenge dataset of ISBI 2019"](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=52758223) (ALL-challenge for short).

 ## Method
 In the train phase, train EfficientNetB0 on the AML dataset using AAMSoftmax and consistency loss.